PROBLEM OF ACCESS

 Families and Mothers

 Families spend 10% of their monthly income on kerosene.
-Not only is kerosene a drain on their potential livelihood, but also a safety hazard to families, causing severe burns and releasing poisonous fumes.
+Not only is kerosene a drain on their potential livelihood, it is also a safety hazard to families, causing severe burns and releasing poisonous fumes.
+Adding a safe, clean source of light could immensely benefit their wellbeing and also help them save money.

 Small Business Owners